-The point of the ketogenic diet is not to wipe out all carbs completely, but just reduce them so they do not affect your blood sugar and so that your body does not rely on them to function.
+The point of the keto diet is not to wipe out all carbs completely, but just reduce them so they do not affect your blood sugar and so that your body does not rely on them to function.
 You want your body to take its energy from fat instead, and paying attention to net carbohydrates helps you reach that coveted state of ketosis.

 What Are Net Carbs?

-Net carbs are a major feature of the ketogenic diet.
+Net carbs are a major feature of the keto diet.
 While many low-carb diets seem to concentrate on eliminating as many carbohydrates as possible from what you eat daily, that’s not actually the case.
 With the exception of very strict, medically necessary ketogenic diets, you want some carbs — just not as your primary energy source.

 What “Net” Means